GSA/ficam-federation/_plan/00_index.md

 (ORIG text) A successful federation implementation is one that takes an agency’s mission and business needs into consideration and supports an agency’s processes for interfacing with its customers.
 When there are many externally facing applications, the cost savings are amplified, thereby increasing the benefits of accepting of third-party credentials.
-(ORIG text) The agency, also known as the Relying Party (RP), can use this information to strengthen its business case and gain leadership approval. **Isn't RP = an application?
-How can it be an agency?**
+(ORIG text) The agency, also known as the Relying Party (RP), can use this information to strengthen its business case and gain leadership approval. **How can an agency be an RP?**
-(ORIG text) To build the business case, the RP will need to document the costs and benefits of accepting third-party credentials. **How can an application do this, if RP is an application?**
+(ORIG text)  **How can an application do this, if RP is an application?**

 (ORIG text) This can be accomplished by taking the following steps: